 - How safe is your child's information?
 Many apps and websites request personal information.
-Talk to your teen about what information they should and shouldn't provide-especially phone number, address, Social Security number, or date of birth. - Has someone you know been the victim of identity theft?
-Discuss their experiences, and what they did to repair the damage. - Teens often view themselves as invincible, but even they can fall victim to financial scams.
+Talk to your teen about what information he or she should and shouldn't provide-especially phone number, address, Social Security number, or date of birth. - Has someone you know been the victim of identity theft?
+Discuss his or her experiences, and what he or she did to repair the damage. - Teens often view themselves as invincible, but even they can fall victim to financial scams.
 Ask them what they would do if someone called and told them they were delinquent with their federal taxes or they got an email asking them to confirm their bank account information.
 Share common email and phone scams and discuss how they could handle different situations.